samanazadi1996/Sam.CleanArchitecture/README.md

 [![](https://raw.githubusercontent.com/samanazadi1996/Sam.CleanArchitecture/master/Documents/Images/ProjectCreated.png)](#)

-Please open the appsettings.json file in WebAPI to modify the connection strings if necessary.
+Next, open the appsettings.json file in WebAPI to modify the ConnectionStrings if necessary.

 Finally, build and run the Application.